crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/syslog_service.md

 ---

-This module allows crowdsec to expose a syslog server, and ingest logs directly from another syslog server (or any software that knows how to forward logs with syslog).
+This module allows the `Security Engine` to expose a syslog server, and ingest logs directly from another syslog server (or any software that knows how to forward logs with syslog).

 Only UDP is supported.